Vietnam.vn - Nền tảng quảng bá Việt Nam

 It's time to tax sugary drinks

 On May 9, at the discussion session at the National Assembly regarding the content of adding sugary soft drinks (soft drinks) with more than 5g/100ml to the special consumption tax, many opinions were received from delegates.
-During this discussion session, Minister of Finance Nguyen Van Thang expressed the view that tax on soft drinks should have been imposed earlier and that it was too late now.
+In this discussion session, Minister of Finance Nguyen Van Thang expressed the view that tax on soft drinks should have been imposed earlier and that it was too late now.

-For this item, the National Assembly Standing Committee proposed to amend the bill in the direction of stipulating a roadmap to apply an 8% tax rate from 2027 and a 10% tax rate from 2028.
+Regarding this item, the National Assembly Standing Committee proposed to amend the bill in the direction of stipulating a roadmap to apply an 8% tax rate from 2027 and a 10% tax rate from 2028.

 He also said there are very clear grounds to consider imposing a special consumption tax on soft drinks with sugar content of more than 5g/100ml.
-The World Health Organization recommends that Vietnam is one of the countries with an increasing consumption of sugary soft drinks, leading to the risk of obesity.
+The World Health Organization warns that Vietnam is one of the countries with an increasing consumption of sugary soft drinks, leading to the risk of obesity.

 According to the minister, the tax rate has been accepted in the direction of extending the application period and the roadmap for 2027 is 8% and 2028 is 10%.
 The drafting agency will review to see what will be applied from January 1, 2026 and which items will be postponed to 2027, to avoid shock to businesses.

-On the side of the Ministry of Health, this unit agreed with the expected plan to accept the draft Law on Special Consumption Tax as proposed by the Ministry of Finance, accordingly, the special consumption tax rate for this item can be extended in terms of application time and roadmap to 8% from 2027 and 10% from 2028.
+On the side of the Ministry of Health, this unit agreed on the expected plan to accept the draft Law on Special Consumption Tax as proposed by the Ministry of Finance, accordingly, the special consumption tax rate for this item can be extended in terms of application time and roadmap to 8% from 2027 and 10% from 2028.

 WHO recommends that Vietnam should soon impose a tax on sugary drinks to reduce consumption and protect people's health.